jacques/docs.npmjs.com/CODE_OF_CONDUCT.md

 agreements or other intellectual property restrictions.
 For example, redistributing an MIT-licensed module with the copyright notice removed, would not be allowed.
-You will be responsible for any violation of laws or intellectual property rights.
+You will be responsible for any violation of laws or intellectual property rights.

 Packages must not be malware.
 For example, a package which is designed to maliciously exploit or damage computer systems, is not